Some parts of this page may be machine-translated.

 Certification acquisition is not a formal procedure, but an effective means to enhance the overall quality of business operations.
 Additionally, by establishing a quality assurance system, we can create a structure that minimizes the occurrence of problems and promotes improvements, resulting in an environment where translations can be entrusted with confidence.

-Considering the response to the upcoming EU machinery regulations, having a solid certification acquisition and quality assurance system is very important for the success of multilingual translation.
+Considering the upcoming EU machinery regulations, having a solid certification and quality assurance system is very important for the success of multilingual translation.
 As compliance with regulations is required, these efforts will help facilitate the translation process.

 6. Summary

 The revision of the EU Machinery Directive has further increased the importance of multilingual translation.
 In particular, high-precision translations that comply with regulations are required, and companies' compliance responsibilities have also been strengthened.
-To respond to these changes, it is essential to utilize reliable translation services and implement efficient quality management.
-Additionally, obtaining certifications and establishing a quality assurance system are key to facilitating the translation process and enabling companies to provide documents that comply with regulations.
+To respond to such changes, utilizing reliable translation services and efficient quality management is essential.
+Additionally, obtaining certifications and establishing quality assurance systems are key to smoothly advancing translation work and enabling companies to provide documents that comply with regulations.

-Human Science offers human translation services and post-edit services.
-We are a translation company that handles translations in a wide range of fields such as software, manufacturing, IT, automotive, and distribution.
-Since 1994, we have been helping many companies with their translations.
-If you have any concerns, please feel free to contact us.
+Human Science offers human translation services and post-editing services.
+We are a translation company that handles translations in a wide range of fields including software, manufacturing, IT, automotive, and distribution.
+Since 1994, we have been assisting many companies with their translation needs.
+If you have any concerns like the ones below, please feel free to consult us.

 ・Translation costs are too high!